 Hello everyone!
-Welcome to another author spotlight!
+Welcome to another Spooky Author Spotlight !
 These will be posts where I discuss and showcase, predominantly women and people of color, their writing talents and published works.
 So without further ado let’s get on with the Author Spotlight!

 Morgan Wright is the upcoming author of an exciting, new fantasy series called “The

 Downdrifter’s Inheritance” (first book: The Traitor’s Gambit) and writer of a postapocalyptic horror screenplay, “Come Closer”.
 Graduating with honours from a BA English Literature and Creative Writing which she started at age 16, Morgan is the editor and contributor to the International bestselling writing guide, ‘Calendar for Writers 2019

 Her short story “Unchained” was Longlisted in the “Let’s Get Published Spring Writing Contest” and her short story “As Black Roses Bleed” was just accepted for publication in The Common Tongue Magazine.
 A celebrity in the twitter Writing Community, Morgan Wright has achieved recognition for her outstanding contribution to writers in all genres by almost hitting 100,000 followers.
 She also launched her successful book cover animation service, “Morgan Wright Book Cover Animations”, in August 2019, having already brought over 3500 book cover designs to life through